Apostolic United Brethren: History

+Criticism and controversy

 Rod Williams, a Secret Service agent involved in Watergate and a former member of the AUB, claimed in sworn testimony, as part of the Virginia Hill lawsuit, that he stole copies of LDS Church's temple ordinances from the Seattle Temple at the behest of Owen Allred, a claim denied by Allred.

 According to one former member, attorney John Llewellyn, "plural wives [of AUB men] are sent into nearby Hamilton to apply for welfare as single mothers.
 The informant reported that welfare checks are often taken directly to the priesthood leaders."

 In 2014, after Lynn A. Thompson assumed leadership of the AUB, he was accused of fondling his daughter Rosemary Williams when she was 12 years old, and shortly thereafter two of his nieces also said he had sexually abused them too.
 An individual within the AUB also alleged that Thompson embezzled up to $500,000 in tithing funds and other church funds and that he used official Church accounts for personal expenditures.
 An audit confirmed Thompson had embezzled funds before becoming AUB's leader.
 In March 2019, Pinesdale Academy, the church's school in Pinesdale, Montana, required teachers to pledge support for Thompson or else they were let go.
 The church required its members to make the same pledge, causing many people to leave the church as well.
 Thompson died in October 2021.